mehmetkozak/mehmetkozak/README.md

-  # Hi, I’m from Turkey.
-I am Software Test Engineer(QA), lawyer and tennis coach also...
+  # Hi 👋, I’m Software Test Engineer(QA), Lawyer and Tennis Coach also from Turkey...
 - 👀 Learning software and writing code is one of my biggest passions 🔥.
 - 🕺 I like playing tennis 🎾, swimming 🏊🏽‍♂️  and seeing new places✈️.
 - 📫 How to reach me mehmetkozak46@gmail.com